Seven Oaks & Ross House Museum

 mámawihitowin | Ganaagishkwadaadiwin | Asenbli | Rencontre | Gathering

-This year-long project is a partnership between Ross House Museum and the Manitoba Crafts Museum & Library.
+This year-long project was a partnership between Ross House Museum and the Manitoba Crafts Museum & Library.
 We set out to locate Indigenous beadwork, embroidery and quillwork in small museum collections across Manitoba.
 In many cases these collections were not well understood or easily accessible to the broader public.

 We worked with artists, researchers, scholars and elders, to better identify and understand the history of these pieces.